Technical “How-To’s”

 The first step is the receiver’s configuration:

 • We are using the JMX receiver to gather Tomcat metrics.
-The jar_path attribute lets you specify the path to the jar file that facilitates gathering Tomcat metrics using the JMX receiver.
+The jar_path attribute lets you specify the path to the jar file, which facilitates gathering Tomcat metrics using the JMX receiver.
 This file path is created automatically when observIQ’s distribution of the OpenTelemetry Collector is installed.

 • Set the IP address and port for the system from which the metrics are gathered as the endpoint.

-• When we connect to JMX there are different categories of metrics; the Tomcat metrics and JVM metrics are the ones that this configuration intends to scrape.
+• When we connect to JMX, there are different metrics categories; the Tomcat and JVM metrics are the ones that this configuration intends to scrape.
 This target_system attribute specifies that.

 • Set the time interval for fetching the metrics for the collection_interval attribute.
 The default value for this parameter is 10s.
 However, if exporting metrics to Google Cloud operations, this value is set to 60s by default.

 • The Properties attribute allows you to set arbitrary attributes.
-For instance, if you are configuring multiple JMX receivers to collect metrics from many Tomcat servers, this attribute allows you to set the unique IP addresses for each of those endpoint systems.
+For instance, if you are configuring multiple JMX receivers to collect metrics from many Tomcat servers, this attribute will enable you to set the unique IP addresses for each endpoint system.
 Please note that this is not the only use of the properties option.

 yaml